exasol/row-level-security-lua/doc/user_guide/user_guide.md

 *Group-based* also allows multiple users to access one row.
 Users can be members of multiple groups, but each row can belong to only one group.

-All the flavors allow for *public* data &mdash; as the name suggests, this data is accessible for all users, independently of roles or whether they own the data.
+All the flavors also allow data to be marked *public*.
+As the name suggests, this data is accessible for all users, independently of roles, groups or whether they own the data.

 ### Protection Scopes of RLS